My Health Record in general practice

 Personal health summaries are of most use when they are kept up to date.

-Personal health notes are private notes that consumers can keep about their health which are securely stored within their My Health Record.
+Personal health notes are private notes that patients can keep about their health which are securely stored within their My Health Record.

 Personal health notes cannot be seen by healthcare providers.
-They can, however, be viewed by the consumer’s nominated representatives and authorised representatives.
+They can, however, be viewed by the patient’s nominated representatives and authorised representatives.

 Representative access to personal health notes can be restricted by the consumer so that only their ‘full access’ nominated representatives can view their personal health notes.
 These settings can be managed by selecting a personal health note and then adjusting the settings found under ‘Manage Access’.